djljr/ladders/README.md

 ## Dev Cards

 From the figwheel repl, invoke `(switch-to-build devcards)` and the build will switch from the `app` to `devcards`.
 You can see the cards on [localhost:3000/cards].
 You can go back by invoking `(switch-to-build app)`.

+# Production Deployment

+For this you will likely want to use the free tier of datomic pro and a sql database for persistence.

 # Goals